Essay based on a focus within Mediascape:

 (Figure.
 6)

 “The video was filmed in secret at a Burger King store in America where burger lovers were told that the Whopper has been discontinued, the reactions range from the sudden need to share childhood memories to freezing on the spot and having a mini nervous breakdown.
 The happy ending comes when the victims are told it was all a joke and we can see their faces light up as the Burger King corporate mascot walks in.”
+This viral was broadcast online only and was very successful.
+It was passed on by word of mouth and mailed out between friends and created a huge hype around the Burger King Whopper burger everywhere.
+The real life footage alone demonstrating how the world would cope without it showed how imminent it is the burger exists.

 The great advantage of interactive communication like this is that it is much more memorable than any exposure to a passive mediums.
 Interaction seems to be the answer to overturning consumer cynicism.
 Advertisers’ failed to see the Whopper Virals’ success and went on to broadcast the footage through the television network, which perhaps informed the rest and very few people who were not on the Internet and so the message had not reached them.
 Advertisers’ have still not woken up to fact that they do not need television to sell products or create brand awareness.